NastyRunner13/Conversational-QA-RAG-Chatbot/README.md

-Sure, here's a README file to help you run the application from GitHub:

 # Conversational RAG with PDF Uploads and Chat History

 This is a Streamlit application that allows users to upload PDF files and chat with the content of those files using a Retrieval-Augmented Generation (RAG) model.